web analytics

 • Jane is such an intelligent young Colombian girl.

-We usually divide adjective into two parts; one is opinion adjectives and the latter is fact adjectives.
+We usually divide adjectives into two parts: one is opinion adjectives, and the latter is fact adjectives.

 Opinion Adjectives Fact Adjectives Noun